ScopeDock support / Knowledge base

 Feature request

 Use Contact when the current path works but you need a different capture, layout, onboarding, or device workflow.
-Keep it separate from bug reports so follow-up stays clearer.
+Keep feature requests separate from compatibility feedback so follow-up stays clearer.

 Support screenshots